sorry-cypress/sorry-cypress/README.md

 ### Is it legal?

-Yes, Cypress is an [open source software](https://github.com/cypress-io/cypress/blob/develop/LICENSE).
+Yes, Cypress is an [MIT licensed open source software](https://github.com/cypress-io/cypress/blob/develop/LICENSE).

 ### Is it production-ready?